-Rasam means juice in Tamil.
-It is like thin clear soup made with tamarind, lentils and tomatoes.
-Rasam is the south Indian staple main dish served with rice as second course after sambar.
-There are many varieties of rasam you can make like milagu rasam, mysore rasam, lemon rasam, garlic rasam.
+The word rasam means juice or extract in Tamil.
+It is the south Indian staple main dish served with rice as second course after sambar.
+There are many varieties of in this dish like milagu rasam, mysore rasam, lemon rasam, garlic rasam.

 It is also an excellent healing food for colds.
 It is known as chaaru in Telugu and saaru in kanada which again means juice.
 This is a very popular dish in south India and known to clean the palate after first course.